kemckinnmsft/AIPLAB/instructions.md

 1. Switch to Client3 and launch **Microsoft Word**.
 1. In Microsoft Word, create a new **Blank document** and type **My AMEX card number is 344047014854133.
 The expiration date is 09/28, and the CVV is 4368** and **save** the document.

-	> [!NOTE] This card number is a fake number that was generated using the Credit Card Generator for Testing at https://developer.paypal.com/developer/creditCardGenerator/.
+	> NOTE: This card number is a fake number that was generated using the Credit Card Generator for Testing at https://developer.paypal.com/developer/creditCardGenerator/.
 The Microsoft Classification Engine uses the Luhn Algorithm to prevent false positives so when testing, please make sure to use valid numbers.

 1. Notice that you are prompted with a recommendation to change the classification to Confidential \ Contoso Internal.
 Click on **Change now** to set the classification and protect the document.